Josh Norman: 2019 season

 In Week 3 against the Bears, Norman sacked Mitchell Trubisky once and recorded his first interception of the season off a pass from Trubisky intended for Allen Robinson in the endzone as the Redskins lost 31–15.
 Due to poor performance, interim head coach Bill Callahan made the decision to replace Norman as a starter with Fabian Moreau for the Week 12 game against the Detroit Lions.
 Norman would play a reserve role taking snaps on special teams.
+He finished the 2019 season with one sack, 40 total tackles (33 solo), one interception, and six passes defended.

 On February 14, 2020, Norman was released by the Redskins following the hiring of Ron Rivera as the team's new general manager/head coach.

 Buffalo Bills (first stint)

 In March 2020, the Bills signed Norman to a one-year, $6 million contract that includes $3 million guaranteed and a signing bonus of $1.50 million.
 He was placed on injured reserve on September 12, 2020, and was activated on October 3, 2020.
 In his debut with the Bills against the Las Vegas Raiders, Norman entered in place of injured starter Levi Wallace.
 Norman forced a fumble on Raiders tight end Darren Waller in the fourth quarter and recovered the football himself, setting up a touchdown drive to seal the game as Buffalo won 30–23.
 Norman was placed on the reserve/COVID-19 list by the team after testing positive for the virus on November 14, and activated on November 24.

 In Week 17 against the Miami Dolphins, Norman recorded his first interception as a Bill off a pass thrown by Tua Tagovailoa and returned it for a 16-yard touchdown during the 56–26 win.
+He finished the 2020 season with 24 total tackles (21 solo), one interception, four passes defended, one forced fumble, and two fumble recoveries.